etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 A column defined in the application dictionary has several names which are used by Etendo in different ways:

-- the logical name (AD_Column.name): this name is used by the Data Access Layer for [automatically detecting supported interfaces](../concepts/Data_Access_Layer.md#property-naming-and-supported-interfaces) and [XML and Java property naming](../concepts/Data_Access_Layer.md#property-naming).
+- The logical name (AD_Column.name): this name is used by the Data Access Layer for [automatically detecting supported interfaces](../concepts/Data_Access_Layer.md#property-naming-and-supported-interfaces) and [XML and Java property naming](../concepts/Data_Access_Layer.md#property-naming).
-- the physical column name (AD_Column.columnname): is the name of the column in the database table.
+- The physical column name (AD_Column.columnname): is the name of the column in the database table.

-!!!important
+!!! important
     When naming columns related to audit info, client/organization and active it is very important to be precise in the name.
 If a wrongly spelled name is used then Etendo will not be able to detect that an entity [supports a certain interface](../concepts/Data_Access_Layer.md#important-interfaces) and specific automatic behavior is disabled.
 See [here](../concepts/Data_Access_Layer.md#important-interfaces) for a list of interfaces and their expected logical column names.

 ### Defining Business Objects: the isParent